 Certain of our intellectual property rights, including the HIV clade "B" plasmid DNA utilized in DermaVir for the treatment of HIV/AIDS, are currently licensed from RIGHT and, in the future, we may license additional intellectual property from RIGHT and/or other key strategic partners.
 We are, and will continue to be, reliant upon such third parties to protect their intellectual property rights to any licensed technology.
-Such third parties may determine not to protect the intellectual property rights that we license from them and we may be unable to defend such intellectual property rights on our own or we may have to undertake costly litigation to defend the intellectual property rights of such third parties.
+Such third parties may determine not to protect the intellectual property rights that we license from them and we may be unable to defend such intellectual property rights of such third parties.
 There can be no assurances that we will continue to have rights to any of the intellectual property that we license from such third parties or otherwise have the right to use through similar strategic relationships.
 Any loss or limitations on use with respect to our right to use such intellectual property licensed from third parties or otherwise obtained from third parties with whom we have entered into strategic relationships could have a material adverse effect on our business, operating results and financial condition.